icositetrahedron/clapback/README.md

 -c: Record the calibration file.
 -d: Use the default calibration file.
 This is only necessary if you have successfully recorded a calibration file which you wish to override; otherwise, the default calibration file is used automatically.
 -l N: Set the recording time for N seconds.
 This is how long the script will run, listening for you and clapping.
+-o N: Set the clapping threshhold to N dBFS, where N is a float.
+The higher a number, the louder you will need to talk for the program to clap for you.
+You may wish to use this if calibration was not possible.
+The default threshold is about -16.

 Example: